Want the secondhand scoop?

 Be wary of language that vintage, secondhand and resale items are "tariff-free", "exempt from tariffs" or not subject to tariffs.
 This can only be true if those shops source their products within their own country and the items are purchased within their own country.

 While sourcing domestically makes a shop's inventory relatively insulated from tariffs, not every shop sources domestically.
 Many shops import inventory from elsewhere, or they ship to customers internationally, and in those cases, items are not tariff-exempt.
+Prices on shelves may be slightly higher than they used to be to account for higher cost of goods.

 How did this trade war get started?